Johnsons Developers & Negative Treatments

 Amidol is 2-4 diaminophenol hydrochloride.
 One of the best developers for bromide papers, producing a rich black image leaving the highlights clear and free of stain.

-Click on the image to enlarge to view the instructions and 3 Pactum cartons.
+Click on the images to enlarge them and view the instructions and 3 Pactum cartons.

 CONTRAST